-The department Cognitive Security Technologies advances research at the intersection between Artificial Intelligence (AI) and IT security.
+The department Cognitive Security Technologies conducts research at the intersection between artificial intelligence (AI) and IT security.

-Modern IT systems are characterised by rapidly growing complexity.
-The development of current and future information and communication technology opens up new, previously unforseen challenges: From the increasing networking of even the smallest communicatiing units and their combination to form the Internet of Things, to the global connection of critical infrastructures to unsecured communication networks, to the securing of digital identities: Modern society is confronted with the challenge of ensuring the security and stability of all these systems.
+State-of-the-art IT systems are characterized by a fast-growing complexity.
+The development of current and future information and communication technology introduces new, previously unexpected challenges: Starting with the increasing connectivity of even the smallest communicating units and their merging into the Internet of Things, continuing with the global connection of critical infrastructures to unsecured communication networks, and ending with the protection of digital identities: People are faced with the challenge of ensuring the security and stability of all these systems.

-In order for IT security to keep pace with this rapid development, automation must be further developed and rethought.
-The Cognitive Security Technologies department researches and develops partially automated security solutions that use AI to support people in examining and securing security-critical systems.
+To keep up with this fast-paced development, IT security needs to further develop and rethink automation.
+The research department Cognitive Security Technologies develops semi-automated security solutions that use AI to support humans in investigating and securing security-critical systems.

 Security of machine learning and AI algorithms

 Just like conventional IT systems, AI systems can also be attacked.
-For example, it is possible to manipulate a face recognition AI through adversarial examples.
-Attackers can thus gain unauthorized access to security-critical access management systems that rely on AI systems.
-Similar attack scenarios also affect, for example, the area of autonomous driving, where humans must rely on the robustness and stability of assistance systems.
+For example, through adversarial examples, it is possible to manipulate AI for facial recognition.
+Attackers can thus gain unauthorized access to sensitive access management systems that rely on AI systems.
+Similar attack scenarios also affect the field of autonomous driving, for example, where humans must rely on the robustness and stability of assistance systems.

 One field of research of the department Cognitive Security Technologies at Fraunhofer AISEC it the exploration of those vulnerabilities in AI algorithms and solutions to fix them.
 Furthermore, the department offers tests to harden such AI systems.